Additive manufacturing applications by sector

-In the 1980s, more and more architects and building engineers began to use computer-aided design (CAD) to design and build buildings from a computer.
+In the 1980s, more and more architects and building engineers began to use computer-aided design (CAD) to design and built buildings from a computer.
 With the rise of additive manufacturing, many architectural firms have discovered the potential of this new technology, especially for the construction of models.
-Thanks to 3D printing, it is now possible to build very precisely, with great detail.
+Thanks to additive manufacturing, it is now possible to build very precisely, with great detail.
 The number of architects using this technology is growing rapidly, as many firms were already familiar with CAD well before additive manufacturing became available.

 In 2017, Russian company Apis Cor presented their first 3D printed house that they built in only 24 hours!
 A feat in the architecture sector that was created thanks to a removable arm that is capable of extruding concrete.
 Since then, 3D printing has not stopped at only creating buildings, but has started to expand into the creation of bridges such as in China and the Netherlands.
 In addition, NASA has begun their own studies on the possibilities of using 3D printing to print an entire moon village on Mars.

 Additive manufacturing technologies give you the power to break the limits of imagination, with proof being in the incorporation of it within the works of artists and designers around the world.
 Thanks to its ability to break barriers, bringing forth personalized and creative works, it is slowly becoming the go to technology for modern day artists.